Lifeboats are meant to keep you alive when an emergency occurs while onboard a ship.

-The rations should be packed in an easily opened and readily divided manner, edible throughout their recommended life span, and palatable.
-There are no requirements when it comes to lifestyle or taste choices.
-In this case, you cannot get gluten-free or vegan, or vegetarian versions.
+The dried survival food rations should be packed in an easily opened and readily divided manner, edible throughout their recommended life span, and palatable, while also providing adequate nutrition for long term food storage.

-The mainstay potion, perfect for long term food storage, comes in large blocks that you can break into individual portions.
+The mainstay potion, perfect for long term food storage, comes in large blocks that you can break into individual servings.
 They have a temperature range of between -40° F to 300 °F and a 5-year shelf-life, making it an ideal dried survival food that can last for hours.

 The mayday rations come in various sized packs starting from a single serving 400-calorie up to a 3-day supply.
 In that way, it provides more flexibility than other lifeboat food options that usually comes in one or two sizes.

 Mayday's rations, also known as survival tabs, are one of the best-tasting dried survival food bars with a cinnamon and apple flavor.
 The mayday rations are an excellent addition to your emergency food supply, providing higher protein content to help you feel fuller.